NASA-ESA Mars Sample Return: 2014 to 2017

-In 2014–2015 JPL analyzed many options for Mars ascent including solid, hybrid and liquid propellants, for payloads ranging from 6.5 kg to 25 kg.
+In 2014–2015, JPL analyzed many options for Mars ascent, including solid, hybrid, and liquid propellants, for payloads ranging from 6.5 kg to 25 kg.
 Four MAV concepts using solid propellant had two stages, while one or two stages were considered for hybrid and liquid propellants.
 Seven options were scored for ten attributes ("figures of merit").
-A single stage hybrid received the highest overall score, including the most points for reducing cost and separately for reducing complexity, with the fewest points for technology readiness.
-Second overall was a single-stage liquid bipropellant MAV using electric pumps.
-A pressure-fed bipropellant design was third, with the most points for technology readiness.
+A single-stage hybrid received the highest overall score, including the most points for reducing cost and, separately, for reducing complexity, with the fewest points for technology readiness.
+Second overall was a single-stage liquid bi-propellant MAV using electric pumps.
+A pressure-fed bi-propellant design was third, with the most points for technology readiness.
 Solid propellant options had lower scores, partly due to receiving very few points for flexibility.
 JPL and NASA Langley Research Center cautioned that the high thrust and short burn times of solid rocket motors would result in early burnout at a low altitude with substantial atmosphere remaining to coast through at high Mach numbers, raising stability and control concerns.
 With concurrence from the Mars Program Director, a decision was made in January 2016 to focus limited technology development funds on advancing a hybrid propellant MAV (liquid oxidizer with solid fuel).

 Starting in 2015, a new effort for planetary protection moved the backward planetary protection function from the surface of Mars to the sample Return Orbiter, to "break-the-chain" in flight.
-Concepts for brazing, bagging, and plasma sterilization were studied and tested, with a primary focus on brazing as of 2016.
+Concepts for brazing, bagging, and plasma sterilization were studied and tested, with a primary focus on brazing, as of 2016.